Step 1: List All Tasks and Resource Requirements

 Analogous Estimating

 For example, let’s say a client wants to outsource the development of a fitness app to your company.
-If you’ve already worked on developing similar apps, all you have to do to create an analogous estimate is look at the budget from a previous project/app and use it as your new estimate.
+If you’ve already worked on developing similar apps, all you have to do to create an analogous estimate is look at the costs from a previous project/app and use it as your new estimate.

 There are some obvious problems with this approach, as the analogous estimate presupposes that: